moon-up/moon-sdk-kotlin/docs/AccountsApi.md

 <a id="signMessage"></a>
 # **signMessage**
-> AccountControllerResponse signMessage(accountName, authorization, signMessage)
+> SignMessageAPIResponse signMessage(accountName, authorization, signMessage)